S-class destroyer (1917): Naming

 Sardonyx is a red onyx gemstone;

 Seabear (incorrectly spelt Sea Bear in some sources) is an archaic term for polar bear;

 Seafire is a term for marine bioluminescence;

 Seawolf is an archaic term for various species of voracious fish (such as the wolffish) or marine mammals (such as the elephant seal or sea lion);

 Sepoy was an infantryman of the Indian army;

 Seraph is a type of angel;

 Serapis was an ancient Graeco-Egyptian god;

 Shikari is an Urdu term for a big game hunter or hunting guide in British India;

 Simoom (incorrectly spelt Simoon in some sources) is a dry desert wind in the Sahara (there was also an R Class destroyer of this name, sunk on 23 January 1917);

-Sirdar in a Persian title of nobility used to denote princes, noblemen, and other aristocrats; it was used as the title for the commander of the Anglo-Egyptian Army;
+Sirdar is a Persian title of nobility used to denote princes, noblemen, and other aristocrats; it was used as the title for the commander of the Anglo-Egyptian Army;

 Tara was the traditional seat of the High King of Ireland;

 Tryphon (Τρύφων) is a Greek given name, meaning 'gentle' or 'sweet' (famous historical figures bearing the name include a Seleucid Emperor of the second Century BCE, a Greek grammarian in the first century BCE, and a 3rd Century Christian Saint);

 Tyrian is a precious type of purple dye used in regal robes in antiquity.

 Sterling was originally ordered with the name Stirling, apparently due to a typing error.